 Ttavas is associated with a lovely village in Cyprus, Lefkara, popular for its traditional lace.
 Here it is called Lefkaritikos Ttavas.

 Ttavas, means a ‘clay pot’ where the meat, lamb or goat, is placed together with rice and vegetables, usually onions, tomatoes, and potatoes.
 Cumin is one of the most important spices in Ttavas.
-Then add pepper and vinegar. before adding enough water to cover the ingredients, covering it with foil, and baking it for about 4 hours.
+Then add pepper and vinegar.
+Before adding enough water to cover the ingredients, cover it with foil, and bake it for about 4 hours.

-It’s a dish packed with flavor as all the ingredients cook together, imparting a unique flavor.
+It’s a dish packed with flavour as all the ingredients cook together, imparting a unique flavour.
 Each region uses a different mix and quantity of vegetables, which makes it even more distinct.

 11. Macaronia tou Fournou/ Makaronia tou Fournou